penka77/practice-Neoflex/docker-hadoop-spark-master/README.md

 * Hive: http://<dockerhadoop_IP_address>:10000

 ## Important note regarding Docker Desktop
-Since Docker Desktop turned “Expose daemon on tcp://localhost:2375 without TLS” off by default there have been all kinds of connection problems running the complete docker-compose.
+Since Docker Desktop turned "Expose daemon on tcp://localhost:2375 without TLS" off by default there have been all kinds of connection problems running the complete docker-compose.
 Turning this option on again (Settings > General > Expose daemon on tcp://localhost:2375 without TLS) makes it all work.
-I’m still looking for a more secure solution to this.
+I'm still looking for a more secure solution to this.

 ## Quick Start HDFS